acceleratescience/acceleratescience.github.io/_events/training-workshop-llm-hands-on-workshop-4.md

 Lunch will be provided with the opportunity for networking during the breaks.

-Find out more and register [here. ](https://www.training.cam.ac.uk/apsci/event/5586134)F﻿urther details and registration coming soon.
+More information and registration details can be found [here](https://training.cam.ac.uk/apsci/event/5906383).